IAmSilK/Cooldowns/README.md

 To install, use the command `openmod install SilK.Cooldowns`.

+To install RocketMod cooldowns too, use the command `openmod install SilK.Cooldowns.Rocket`.

 ## Configuration

 The default config file contains one setting, `reloadPersistent:enabled` which is set to `true`.